docker/get-involved/content/en/docs/Contribution guidelines/contribute/_index.md

 ---
-title: "How to contribute to "Get Involved" site"
+title: "How to contribute to "Get Involved" site
 linkTitle: "How to contribute to "Get Involved" site
-weight: 100
+weight: 503
 description: >-
      How to contribute to "Get Involved" site
 ---